Lierne Municipality: History

 Lierne Municipality was the largest obstacle in the negotiations before the Stromstad Treaty of 1751 in which the border was defined in detail.
 Sweden wanted it based on its location on the eastern side of the drainage divide, although Norway got it based on its historic connection to the Snaasen prestegjeld in Norway.
 As compensation Norway gave up its demand for the Idre and Särna parishes which were under Swedish control since 1644.
 This is why there is a large curve in the national border.

 Government

 Lierne Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 2020 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection.